 - Wrap sauce containers in foil to prevent spillage.

 - Reinforce all lids with a strip of tape.

-You are now equipped with the in-depth knowledge of how to open a virtual restaurant.
-With these skills, you will be operating a successful ghost kitchen in no time.
+You’re now equipped with the in-depth knowledge of how to open a virtual restaurant.
+With these skills, you’ll be operating a successful virtual restaurant in no time.
 Just remember to wear your brand on your sleeve and keep serving up delicious food.